Harry S Truman High School (Levittown, Pennsylvania): Sports

 All Truman teams compete in the Suburban One League of Levittown, Pennsylvania.

 Truman's basketball program have won Suburban I championships in 2001, 2004, and 2005.
 They have also reached the State Playoff Tournament for AAAA schools in 2005 and 2006.
 The team coach is Allan Flowerford.
 Tyrone Lewis graduated from Truman, where he was senior class president and record-setting basketball player.

 Field hockey

-Truman's varsity field hockey team is coached by Kayla Kowalick; the junior varsity team is coached by Jess Shultz.
+Truman's varsity field hockey team is coached by Kayla Kowalick; the junior varsity team is coached by Jess Schultz.
 The field hockey team has a growing program.
 Opponent teams include: Pennsbury, Neshaminy, Abington, and both Council Rock teams.

 Football

 Truman football teams have "strong" rivalries with Conwell-Egan, Pennsbury, and Bensalem.
 Their win–loss record was 2-10 in 2008 and showed improvement in 2009, 3-8, under old head football coach John M. Lannuccini.
 Coach Lannuccini resigned days before the first game of the 2010 season.
 Truman now has a new head coach - Jon Craig, and had its best season in over 30 years in 2014.
 Coach Craig resigned after the 2016 season and the reins were handed over to the former Pennsbury Coach Michael Lapalambara.
 During the 2017 season, The Tigers had made it to the playoffs for the first time since 1993.
 For the 2019 season Truman has a new head coach, Ben Johnson.